molab-itp/07-PhotoPickBlender/README.md

 # 07-PhotoPickBlender

-Select two images from photo library to blend as background and foreground using Vision VNGeneratePersonSegmentationRequest
+- Select two images from photo library to blend as background and foreground using Vision VNGeneratePersonSegmentationRequest
+- Run in Mac Catayst to access Photo library on Desktop

 ## Resources